sxu3/starter-hugo-academic/content/publication/EMNLP2023_RaVE/index.md

 ---
-title: 'Deconfounding Legal Judgment Prediction towards Better Alignment with Experts for the European Court of Human Rights'
+title: 'From Dissonance to Insights: Dissecting Disagreements in Rationale Dataset Construction for Case Outcome Classification'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - admin
   - Santosh T.Y.S.S
-  - admin
   - Oana Ichim
+  - Isabella Risini
+  - Barbara Plank
   - Matthias Grabmair

 # Author notes (optional)